 For entities in which the Company has variable interests, the Company focuses on identifying which entity has the power to direct the activities that most significantly impact the variable interest entity's economic performance and which enterprise has the obligation to absorb losses or the right to receive benefits from the variable interest entity.
-If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's condensed combined financial statement.
-During the three months ended December 30, 2016, the Company did not consolidate any variable interest entities because the Company was not the primary beneficiary.
+If the Company is the primary beneficiary of a variable interest entity, the assets, liabilities and results of operations of the variable interest entity will be included in the Company's condensed consolidated financial statement.
+During the three and six months ended March 31, 2017, the Company had three variable interest entities, only two of which were consolidated because it was determined that the Company was the primary beneficiary for each entity.